 | Complex __exit__ logic with exc_type checks | Less clear | Explicit parameters |

-| Context manager is reusable across multiple with blocks | No (single-use) | Yes (if designed for it) |
+| Context manager is reusable across multiple with blocks | No — each with use exhausts the generator.
+As a decorator, a new instance is created per call. | Yes (if designed for it) |

 | Want dual use as decorator | Built-in since 3.2 | Inherit from ContextDecorator |